Ransomware Attacks: Why Email Is Still the #1 Delivery Method

 Like PhaaS, RaaS is a subscription offering that includes everything a hacker needs to launch an attack.
 Additionally, some services include additional tools unique to ransomware, including dashboards that show real-time reporting of attacks in motion.
 Under the RaaS model, the RaaS distributor receives a portion of the ransomware proceeds.

 Emotet, the malware used as the launch pad for Ryuk ransomware, is also for sale, after a brief hiatus in 2021.
 Ryuk is thought to be responsible for the December 2019 ransomware attack on the City of New Orleans.
-It was delivered via a link in a phishing email, according to city officials, and it will cost the city well over the $3 million it currently pays for cyber insurance.
-Baltimore will spend an estimated $18 million to pay for damages and lost revenue associated with the Robbinhood ransomware attack.
+It was delivered via a link in a phishing email, according to city officials, and it cost the city well over the $3 million it currently pays for cyber insurance.
+Ryuk has since evolved into Conti ransomware, both likely developed by Russian cybercrime gang Wizard Spider.

 Social engineering helps hackers craft the perfect email

 CEOs and CISOs aren’t likely to fall for a phishing email—with exceptions.
 However, a new employee who isn’t familiar with a business is more likely to be fooled by phishing.
 Hackers can easily find information about employees online, especially on social media platforms.

 A LinkedIn profile tells a hacker which employees are new or inexperienced.
-It also reveals employees’ job positions and duties, which helps the hacker determine what types of emails a victim might respond to, whether a warning from Microsoft that the Office 365 subscription hasn’t been paid or a notification from a bank saying suspicious activity has been detected.
+It also reveals an employee's job position and duties, which helps the hacker determine what types of emails the victim might respond to, whether a warning from Microsoft that the Microsoft 365 subscription hasn’t been paid or a notification from a bank saying suspicious activity has been detected.
 Each is meant to cause alarm and an immediate reaction.
 Employees that aren’t trained to spot the signs of phishing might not think twice before clicking a phishing link.